adabru/lug-server/readme.md

 # Server for Linux User Group

 This readme describes how to setup a server that runs wordpress with backups on a root-access server.
-It is designed for minimal maintainability.
+It is designed for minimal maintaining efforts.

 ## add an admin